 THE HISTORY OF THE AUBREY

-I came across the Aubrey while perusing on Facebook and it immediately caught my eye.
+I came across the Aubrey while perusing on Facebook, and it immediately caught my eye.
 You’ll notice that in Santiago, Chile, boutique hotels aren’t exactly “a thing” yet, and the Aubrey is certainly the first of its kind to fill this gap.
-The hotel itself is actually made up of two antique houses; the main part of the hotel was built in 1927 for the Domingo Durán Morales family.
+The hotel itself is made up of two antique houses; the main part of the hotel was built in 1927 for the Domingo Durán Morales family.
 As you can probably tell by the size of the house, this family was very well-to-do.
-In fact, Domingo Durán was a politician as well as a railroad tycoon.
-So, the current dining room in the Aubrey is where many important political conversations took place in the past!
+Domingo Durán was a politician as well as a railroad tycoon.
+So, the current dining room in the Aubrey is where many critical political conversations took place in the past!
 Interestingly enough, the same family occupied the house until the 2000s, when the current owners of the property bought it and began the renovation process.
 The Aubrey was then opened to the public as Santiago’s first boutique hotel in 2010.

 - Patio Bellavista